nievesrd-ai/data-scientist-nanodeg-proj1/README.md

 	```
 		git clone https://github.com/nievesrd-ai/data-scientist-nanodeg-proj1.git
-		data-scientist-nanodeg-proj1
+		cd data-scientist-nanodeg-proj1
 	```
 2. Download the [Vaccination Dataset](https://www.kaggle.com/gpreda/covid-world-vaccination-progress/metadata).
 Unzip the folder and place it in the repo, at location `data-scientist-nanodeg-proj1/`.
 3. Download the [Infection Dataset](https://www.kaggle.com/josephassaker/covid19-global-dataset).
 Unzip the folder and place it in the repo, at location `data-scientist-nanodeg-proj1/`.
-4. Make sure you have already installed the necessary Python packages according to requirements.txt
+4. Make sure you have already installed the necessary Python packages according to `requirements.txt`
 5. Open a terminal and run jupyter notebook command.
 In the jupyter notebook file browser, open `project_01.ipynb`